dereks3396/journey-to-nba-cyoa-project/question.md

 # One day you decide to join the NBA
-for which team will you play for?
+For which team will you play for?

 [Play for the Cavaliers](drafted-into-cleveland-cavaliers)